U.S., Korean leaders eat lunch together during Freedom Shield 24

-U.S. Marine Corps Col. Eric Dougherty, the assistant chief of staff for operations for 1st Marine Division, flashes a thumbs up during a base tour as part of Freedom Shield 24 in Pohang, South Korea, March 1, 2024.
+Key leaders with 1st Marine Division and 1st Marine Division, Republic of Korea Marine Corps, eat lunch together during Freedom Shield 24 in Pohang, South Korea, March 1, 2024.
 Freedom Shield 24 is a defense-oriented exercise designed to bolster the ROK-U.S. Alliance, enhance the combined defense posture, and further strengthen security and stability on the Korean peninsula.
-Dougherty is a native of Illinois.
 (U.S. Marine Corps photo by Staff Sgt.
 Amanda R. Taylor)

 |Date Taken: